Thandiani

-Thandiani is a hill station in the Galyat area of the Khyber Pakhtunkhwa Province of Pakistan, about 37.5 km northeast of Abbottabad District in the foothills of the Himalayas and about 2750 m above sea level.
+Thandiani is a hill station in the Galyat area of the Khyber Pakhtunkhwa province of Pakistan.
+It is located about 37.5 km northeast of Abbottabad District in the foothills of the Himalayas, and about 2750 m above sea level.

 History

 Thandiani was originally granted as a lease to some members of the Battye family in British India, who were Christian missionaries and also worked in the British civil service and military.
-The Battyes subsequently gave the site to the Anglican church, where a sanatorium and various other facilities were set up during the British rule.
-It also contained some private European houses, a camping ground, a small bazaar, and a small seasonal church of Francis Xavier in the Wilderness which were occupied only during the summer months.
+The Battyes subsequently gave the site to the Anglican church, where a sanatorium and various other facilities were set up during British rule.
+It also contained some private European houses, a camping ground, a small bazaar, and a small seasonal church of Francis Xavier in the Wilderness, which were occupied only during the summer months.

 Geology

 The area gives its name to the Thandiani Group, a Jurassic-aged stratigraphic unit in northern Pakistan, composed primarily of shallow marine carbonates and representing deposition from the Early Toarcian to Middle Oxfordian stages.
 The term was introduced after the description provided by Charles Stewart Middlemiss in 1896 of the stratigraphy of Hazara.